Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 5).
 Black gel pen.

-If all those things that are listed a little above are already ready, you can proceed to learning how to draw a vase of flowers in stages:
+If all those things that are listed a little higher are already ready, you can move on to learning how to draw a vase with flowers step by step:

-1. Draw a vertical line and outline the vase in the form of a rectangle;
+1. Draw a vertical line and mark the vase as a rectangle;

 2. Draw a vase;

 3. Draw a massive handle to the vase.
-Outline the outline of the table;
+Outline the table;

-6. Draw the petals of daffodils.
-Of course, it is most convenient to draw flowers from nature, having familiarized yourself with their structure in detail.
-But you can use a high-quality photo as a source;
+6. Draw the daffodil petals.
+Of course, it is most convenient to draw flowers from life, having familiarized yourself in detail with their structure.
+But you can also use a high-quality photograph as a source;

 8. Draw stems and leaves;